mudita/MuditaOS/doc/howto_simulator.md

 You can start the simulator locally by executig the `PurePhone.elf` file located inside your build directory.

-You can also run the simulator on disk image with the same layout as we got on the phone by using `run_emulator_on_filesystem_image.sh`.
+You can also run the simulator on disk image with the same layout as we got on the phone by using `run_simulator_on_filesystem_image.sh`.

 To move around the simulator please use the ["Keyboard binding on Linux Pure simulator" document](host_keyboard_bindings.md).